hrsh7th/nvim-cmp/README.md

 2. This is my hobby project.
 You can support me via GitHub sponsors.
 3. Bug reports are welcome, but I might not fix if you don't provide a minimal reproduction configuration and steps.
 4. The nvim-cmp documents is [here](./doc/cmp.txt).
+5. The nvim-cmp is designed for `customization`!
+It's not designed for `works out of the box`.

 Concept